-To improve birth outcomes in the United States, the National Governors Association (NGA) today announced the selection of four states—Connecticut, Kentucky, Louisiana and Michigan—to participate in a Learning Network on Improving Birth Outcomes.
+To improve birth outcomes in the United States, the National Governors Association (NGA) today announced the selection of five states—Alabama, Arizona, Nevada, New Jersey and Virginia—to participate in the final round of a Learning Network on Improving Birth Outcomes.

 Website provides one-stop shop for health policy information. http://statepolicyoptions.nga.org